snehaganachari/friends-webpage/README.md

 CSS: For styling and making the page visually appealing.

 How to Use
 Simply open the webpage in your browser to start exploring the content.
-Click on the character names to learn more about them, enjoy the theme song, and watch the trailer whenever you need a dose of Friends nostalgia.
+Click on the character names to learn more about them, browse through the seasons for a trip down memory lane, enjoy the theme song, and watch the trailer whenever you need a dose of Friends nostalgia.